-Even if you find a habit that will turn your world into a mental paradise, you’ll never stick with it if you don’t enjoy it.
+Even if you find good habits for bipolar that will turn your world into a mental paradise, you’ll never stick with them if you don’t enjoy the activity.

 Lots of my bipolar friends manage their symptoms by running.
 Hitting the street every morning helps them stay fit and sleep better at night.
 I tried running dozens of times and hated it every single time.

 Finding an activity or exercise that you genuinely enjoy is often the deciding factor between doing something and skipping it.
 As a nature lover, I found hiking to be a great way to add exercise into my routine.
 When you enjoy and look forward to an activity, then sticking to it is much easier.

 I spend a few minutes of my lunch hour walking, which helps me reset my mind for an afternoon of computer work.
 Movement improves your mood, benefiting both the physical and emotional aspects of dealing with bipolar disorder.
 A brisk walk, yoga class, or morning run can also help circulation and lift your spirits.